legal-united-states-poker-sites

 Free Tracking Options for Beginners

-For new players, budget constraints can be a concern.
-To make things easier, we’ve scouted the net for low-cost or free tracking-related options.
-Now you can get started straightaway!
+For new players, we understand that budget constraints can be a concern.
+So, to make things easier, we’ve scoured the net for low-cost or free tracking-related software options, which you can find below.

-2. Free Trials of Commercial Trackers: Tools like DriveHUD 2 and Poker Copilot commonly offer free trial periods, allowing full or near-full functionality for a limited time before purchase.
+2. Free Trials of Commercial Trackers: Tools like Hand2Note, Poker Copilot, and others offer free trial periods, giving you full or near-full functionality for a limited time before you commit to a purchase.

-3. Site-Built Tools and Hand Histories: Some poker sites provide basic built-in stats or downloadable histories that can be manually reviewed or imported into free tools.
+3. Site-Built Tools and Hand Histories: Some poker sites, such as GGPoker, provide basic built-in HUD stats and downloadable histories that can be manually reviewed or imported into free tools.

 Heads Up Display (HUDS)